AlexOpanasenkov/rsschool-cv1/cv.md

 ---
 ### Briefly about myself:<br>

-Learning JavaScript in RS School
+Learning JavaScript in Rolling Scopes School

 ---
 ### Scills of proficiency: